My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 Proces lokalizace

-Herní textové řetězce lokalizuji v programu xTranslator a textury upravuji v programu Photopea.
+Herní textové řetězce jsem lokalizoval v programu xTranslator a textury upravil v programu Photopea.
 Herní videosekvence jsem lokalizoval „zapečením“ titulků do videa.
 O tomto „zapečení“ jsem napsal anglický návod, ve kterém popisuji přesný postup, jejž jsem při lokalizaci videosekvencí použil.

 Více informací o procesu lokalizace najdete na stránce Enderal:Localization.